r26D/ghcr-delete-image-action/README.md

 # ghcr-delete-image

 Delete older images from [Github Container Registry](https://github.com/features/packages) by tag regex.
 Useful for keeping your package total size low.
 This action will delete all tagged packages that match the regex except the latest N packages `tagged-keep-latest`.
+This will delete the package if ANY of the tags on the image match the regex.

 This action will also clean up all untagged packaged except the latest N packages `untagged-keep-latest`.